-Dr. Bronstein has served as a member of our board of directors since 2010 and from 2010 to 2011 served as Chief Executive Officer of Aldeyra, then known as Neuron Systems.
-Since January 2014, Dr. Bronstein has been the Chief Medical Officer of Stealth BioTherapeutics, Inc. Dr. Bronstein serves on the board of directors of a privately held life science company and is a member of the Advisory Committee of the Daedalus Fund for Innovation at Weill Cornell Medical College.
-In addition, Dr. Bronstein has served as an Assistant Professor of Pathology and Laboratory Medicine at Weill Cornell Medical College since November 2013.
-Previously he served as a Visiting Scholar at the Wyss Institute of Biologically Inspired Engineering at Harvard Medical School.
+Dr. Bronstein has served as a member of our board of directors since 2010, and from 2010 to 2011 served as Chief Executive Officer of Aldeyra, then known as Neuron Systems.
+Dr. Bronstein is an independent consultant to life science companies at Cold Spring Venture Advisors, where he has been the sole proprietor from September 2009 to date.
+He has spent the past 27 years in entrepreneurial roles in life science companies and venture capital firms.
+Most recently, from January 2014 to August 2015, he was Chief Medical Officer of Stealth BioTherapeutics, a privately held company developing pharmaceuticals for serious diseases associated with mitochondrial dysfunction, prior to which he was a Visiting Scholar at the Wyss Institute of Biologically Inspired Engineering at Harvard Medical School from January 2013 to July 2014.
+Dr. Bronstein has founded or held senior management positions at several venture-backed life science firms, including OKPO Health, a life science company developing human therapeutics and diagnostics, from May 2008 to November 2009, and Vidus Ocular, Inc., a Yale University spinout developing an implantable device for the treatment of glaucoma, from November 2006 to May 2008.
+He has also held senior roles in life science investment firms including as a founder and senior vice president of Access BridgeGap Ventures, the life science investment unit of Access Industries, Inc., from January 2012 to December 2012.
+Dr. Bronstein has served on the boards of directors of several privately held life science companies.
+He is also a member of the Weill Cornell Medical College Faculty Industry Council.
 He is a board-certified pathologist and dermatopathologist, with over 20 publications.
 Dr. Bronstein began his professional career on the staff of the Massachusetts General Hospital and on the faculty of Harvard Medical School.
-He has spent the past 25 years in entrepreneurial roles in life science companies and venture capital firms.
-Dr. Bronstein has founded or held senior management positions at several venture-backed life science firms, including BioSurface Technology, Inc., a regenerative medicine company; Peptimmune, Inc., an immunotherapeutics company (a spinout from Harvard and MIT); and Vidus Ocular, Inc., a Yale University spinout developing an implantable device for the treatment of glaucoma.
-He has also served as a founder and senior vice president of Access BridgeGap Ventures, the life science investment unit of Access Industries, Inc. Dr. Bronstein received his M.D. and M.B.A. from Boston

-University.
+He received his M.D. and M.B.A. from Boston University.
 Dr. Bronstein's extensive knowledge of our business and history, experience as a board member of biotechnology companies and expertise in developing, financing and providing strong executive leadership to numerous biopharmaceutical companies contributed to our conclusion that he should serve as a director of our company.